jeff1evesque/raspberry-pi/README.md

 ###Definition

-The Raspberry Pi is a credit-card sized computer containing at least 1 USB slot, which can be used for to connect to any USB device containing a linux driver:
+The Raspberry Pi is a credit-card sized computer containing at least 1 USB slot, which can be used for any USB device containing a linux driver.

 Since the inception of the Raspberry Pi, model A in February 2012, there have been two additional models made available.
 The model B, as well as the model B+.
 The major schematic between all models are as follows: